aiDAPTIV-Phison/aiDAPTIV-Training-Course/3-CLI-Based/06-instruction-fine-tuning/README.md

 # Instruction Fine-Tuning

+**Why this matters:**
+Pre-trained LLMs are powerful, but they often struggle to follow instructions reliably.
+Instruction fine-tuning bridges that gap by teaching models to respond directly to human prompts.
+This makes them more **useful, accurate, and aligned** with real-world needs like customer support, chatbots, and task automation.

-In this lesson you will learn how to prepare and validate datasets for **instruction fine-tuning**, a process that transforms a pre-trained large language model (LLM) into a **chat model** that can reliably follow user instructions.
-By carefully curating and structuring training data, we can make LLMs more responsive, accurate, and useful in real-world applications.
+In this lesson you will learn how to prepare and validate datasets for instruction fine-tuning — the key step that transforms a general-purpose LLM into a **chat model that listens and responds the way you want.**

 <p align="center">
   <a href="https://youtu.be/8wtCFEkSP80">